Price

 Overnight: Courtyard by Marriott, Siliguri (B, D)

-We’ll then take a short coach ride from Tindharia to Kurseong, which is known as the Land of the White Orchids for its picturesque countryside.
+We’ll then take a short coach ride from Tindharia to our final destination Kurseong, which is known as the Land of the White Orchids for its picturesque countryside.
 In the afternoon, we’ll arrive at Cochrane Place, a charming boutique hotel that was once a restored colonial home and is dripping with the essence of the Raj.
 The rooms have been inspired by the railways and named after famous railway sectors and spices native to the Indian subcontinent.

 Overnight: Cochrane Place, Kurseong (B, L, D)